nejla/nejla-common/README.md

 ## Retrieving application state

-To grab the application state you set in `runApp'`, use `aslState` or `viewState`.
+To grab the application state you set in `runApp'`, use `askState` or `viewState`.
 The latter allows you to pass a lens to retrieve the part that interests you